reactuate/reactuate/README.md

 ## Running a development Webpack server

-It is imperative to be able to run an easy to update, hot-reloadable development version of the application before shipping an optimized version of it.
+It is imperative to be able to run an easy to update, hot-reloadable development version of the application before shipping a build.
 This is what [npm|webpack-dev-server@1.14.1](# "push:") does.

 In order to start a development Webpack server, you can run: